-- Only use the data for what you originally intended – you cannot recycle the information for marketing emails or to sell to third parties.
+- Only use the data for what you originally intended – you cannot recycle the information for marketing emails or sell to third parties.

-- Be mindful about the amount of data you are collecting – only collect the personal information you need to complete the task at hand.
+- Be mindful of the amount of data you are collecting – only collect the personal information you need to complete the task at hand.
 For example, if someone is applying for a job, only collect the basics needed to accurately fill out the application.

 - Keep your records up to date – outdated information on candidates can be considered a violation.
 While you have the data, ensure that it is secure at all times.

 - Don’t keep the data for extended periods of time.
 This goes hand in hand with the statement above.
-While there is no designated expiration at this time, be weary about the data’s “shelf life”.
+While there is no designated expiration at this time, be wary about the data’s “shelf life”.